tormodsletteboe/weekend-sql-to-do-list/README.md

 5. After completing a task, click on the corresponding checkbox.
     - Task text will change to black and with a line through the text.
     - A time stamp will be added to the Time Done column.
 6. To remove a task simply click X button of the corresponding task.
-A are you sure box will open.
+An are you sure box will open.
 Click anywhere to cancel or OK to delete it.